Group theoretical methods to construct the graphene: Introduction

-The tool that allows us to consider all these cases in parallel is the projection matrix from the root space of the algebra $G$ to the root space of its subalgebra $G'$ \cite{computers,NPST,Sankoff}.
-In all cases, corresponding bases are called $\om$-bases.
-Geometrically, these bases are given here in terms of $2\times 2$ or $3\times3$ matrices for each case separately (see Appendix).
-Since we are projecting the orbits of the reflection groups resulting in one or several orbits of the smaller reflection group, the projection matrices listed in the text are not unique.
-Indeed, the orbits are invariant with respect to the reflection group of $G$ on one hand, and the reflection group of $G'$ on the other.
+Since we are projecting the orbits of the reflection groups resulting in one or several orbits of the smaller reflection group, the projection matrices listed in the paper are not unique.
+Indeed, the orbits are invariant with respect to the reflection group of $G$ on one side, and the reflection group of $G'$ on the other.
 Therefore, the projection matrices may be modified by the transformation of Weyl groups of $G$ into $G'$.

-The projection matrices used here were calculated for the computation of branching rules \cite{Sankoff} and published in \cite{computers}.
-They were optimized for the large scale machine computation of branching rules.